On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Appendix

-\begin{proof} Suppose that $P$ is a uniform distribution over the support given by a Boolean function $f$, and $Q$ a probability distributions over the support given by a Boolean function $h$.
-Further suppose that $\Dtv{P}{Q} < \epsilon$ and $0 \leq \epsilon < \frac{1}{8}$.
-Then, there exists another polynomial sized decomposable and deterministic (unnormalized) PC $Q'$ by pruning the edges of $Q$ such that all assignments $Q(\x) < \frac{1}{2^{n+1}}$ are eliminated from the resulting support of $Q'$.
-This is obtained using the algorithm from Appendix~\ref{appx:prune}.
-We call the new support $g$.
-We utilize the bound on TV distance between distributions to obtain a bound on weak approximation between their supports as follows.
+Suppose that $P$ is a uniform distribution over the support given by a Boolean function $f$, and $Q$ a probability distributions over the support given by a Boolean function $h$.
+We look to analyze the total variation distance with respect to support $g$, which is taken from $Q'$.

 We partition $h$ into the disjoint sets $g$ and $\cut$ (note that every model of $g$ is already a model of $h$).

 The LHS of above inequality is again lower bounded by:

 as $\MC(f) \leq 2^n$ and $Q(\x) < 1/2^{n+1}$ for every $\x \models \neg g \wedge h$.
 Thus,